notshaangoswami/foodOrderingApp/README.md

 -parent componentDidMount()
 Note:-Api calls are written in componentDidMount() in class based Components.Similar to useEffect()hook. because in React => Component is rendered(without any data)=>Api call(fetched data)=> Component Re-rendered with data(config driven UI)
+# Life Cycle of React class components(For multiple childs)

+-Parent Constructor()
+-Parent Render()
+ -firstchild Constructor()
+ -firstchild render()
+ -secondchild constructor()
+ -secondchild render()       //optimization of react(bundles/BATCHES all the "render phase" of its child)--->DOM  M -firstchild componentDidMount()  //Second phase-Commit phase where component is mounted of the childs -secondchild componentDidMount()
+-parent componentDidMount()